VijayPrajapatiCodes/spring-boot-for-java-developers/README.md

 🚧 **Actively maintained and updated**

-This repository represents my ongoing learning and implementation of Spring Boot and Java backend development concepts.
+This repository represents my ongoing learning and practical implementation of Spring Boot and Java backend development concepts.

 ---

-## ⭐ If you find this repository useful
+## ⭐ Support

-Feel free to explore the notes, implementations, and practical examples.
+If you find the notes or implementations useful, feel free to explore the repository and leave a ⭐.

-A ⭐ on the repository is always appreciated.